-\textbf{Fine-tuning Embeddings with LLMs.} LLMs can leverage user-item interactions through self-supervised fine-tuning, enhancing the quality of embeddings and subsequently boosting the overall performance of the system.
-This approach treats user or item IDs as distinct untrained tokens and optimizes them with a self-supervised fine-tuning process, such as generative retrieval tasks~\cite{wu2022personalized}.
+\textbf{Fine-tuning LLM-Driven Embeddings.} Embeddings can be enhanced not only by adding a trainable module to learn more effective representations, but also by fine-tuning embedding vectors directly or by fine-tuning LLM itself to adapt the embedding generation, thereby enhancing the quality of embeddings and boosting the overall performance of the system.
 For example, in the case of PEPLER~\cite{li2023personalized}, it successfully embedded IDs into a semantic space for better embedding explanation ability.
 PEPLER utilizes a two-stage approach for fine-tuning embedding vectors and model parameters.
-In the first stage, the task of generating recommendation explanations relies on a sequential fine-tuning procedure for next-token prediction, using a negative log-likelihood (NNL) loss.
-Initially, the ID embedding vectors are trained with the LLM frozen, followed by a fine-tuning procedure that updates both the LLM and the vector parameters.
-In the second stage, two tasks including next-token prediction by minimizing the NNL loss and rating prediction minimizing the mean square error, are both employed to improve the generated explanation along with recommendation performance.
-PPR~\cite{wu2022personalized} incorporates contrastive loss as auxiliary losses by employing two unique data augmentation techniques: prompt-level augmentation involves randomly masking elements in user embedding vectors, and behavior-level augmentation that masks some items in the user-item interaction sequence.
-This allows for the learning of personalized embedding vectors that harness the information from user profiles.
+PPR~\cite{wu2022personalized} learns personalized embedding vectors by employing prompt-level augmentation, which involves randomly masking elements in user embedding vectors, and behavior-level augmentation that masks some items in the user-item interaction sequence.
+LLM-CF ~\cite{sun2024large} designs a data mixture method to distill the world knowledge of LLMs into recommenders, also enhancing the representation ability of item embeddings.